Data Mining consists in extracting previously unknown, potentially useful and reliable patterns from a given

 N. Keriven, N. Tremblay, Y. Traonmilin, R. Gribonval,

-to appear in IEEE Proceedings of the International Conference on Acoustics, Speech and Signal Processing (ICASSP2017),
+IEEE Proceedings of the International Conference on Acoustics, Speech and Signal Processing (ICASSP2017),

 New Orleans, USA, 5 pages, 2017.